National Assembly (Nepal): Election procedure

 Each of the seven provinces elects 8 members each and Government of Nepal nominates 3 members and recommends to the president for approval.

 The electoral college consists of members of the provincial assembly and chairperson/mayor and vice-chairperson/deputy mayor of the local bodies within the province.
 Each provincial assembly member's vote has a weight of forty eight whereas each chairperson/mayor/vice-chairperson/deputy mayor's vote has a weight of eighteen.

 Out of the eight members from each province, three must be women, one must be from the Dalit community, and one must be a disabled person or from a minority community.
 Each elector gets four ballots; one for the three open seats, one for the three female seats, one for the dalit seat and one for the disabled or minority seat.
 The three open and three female seats are filled by single transferable vote, the two other seats by FPTP.

 The election is conducted by the Election Commission.

+Duties of National Assembly

+The key function of the National Assembly is to review, revise, and pass the legislation passed by the House of Representatives.
+The lower house focuses on lawmaking, while the upper house helps revise and refine the legislation before it is passed.